kentamt/gym-simple-duckietown/README.md

-# Duckietown Simulator with TSL (Trajectory Specification Language)
+# Simple Duckietown Simulator for MARL

 A comprehensive simulation environment for autonomous robots in Duckietown, featuring trajectory editing, PID control, collision detection, and both single-agent and multi-agent reinforcement learning environments.